Bobo, by Paul Deliège

 Les Krostons, by Paul Deliège

 Deliège teamed up with fellow artist Arthur Piroton in 1968 to create 'Les Krostons', a new series about three small creatures determined to rule the world after coming to life from an artist's drawing board.
-Deliège and Piroton wrote and drew the first episode for Spirou under their joint signature Max Ariane, who also appeared as the narrator of the early stories and whose looks were based on Belgian singer Marc Aryan.
-The series was continued solely and on an irregular base by Deliège between 1969 and 1983.
+Deliège and Piroton wrote and drew the first episode for Spirou issue #1589 (26 September 1968) under their joint signature Max Ariane, who also appeared as the narrator of the early stories and whose looks were based on Belgian singer Marc Aryan.
+The series was continued solely and on an irregular basis by Deliège between 1969 and 1983.
 Despite being collected in only four books, this series has gained a certain amount of notoriety that by 2011 a 3D motion picture is being prepared.

 Bobo by Deliège

-Although Deliège has worked on a great variety of comics, it was the character of Bobo and his ill-fated escape attempts that gained him most fame.
-Appearing on a regular base in Spirou's normal pages from 1973, the comic has been collected in 16 books by Dupuis.
+Although Deliège has worked on a great variety of comics, the character of Bobo and his ill-fated escape attempts brought him most fame.
+Appearing on a regular basis in Spirou's normal pages from 1973, the comic has been collected in 16 books by Dupuis.
 Deliège did both script and artwork from then on and added a colorful cast of new characters to the universe of Bobo's prison Inzepocket.
-In 1980 he was one of many Belgian comic artists to make a graphic contribution to the book 'Il était une fois... les Belges'/'Er waren eens Belgen' (1980), a collection of columns and one-page comics, published at the occasion of the 150th anniversary of Belgium.

 Bobo, by Paul Deliege